behavure/behavure-docs/src/content/docs/edge_iq/legal/privacy-policy.md

 12. Contact Information

-If you have any questions or comments regarding this Privacy Policy, you may contact us at any time using our contact form or via email at legal@edgeiq.com.
+If you have any questions or comments regarding this Privacy Policy, you may contact us at any time using our contact form or via email at legal@behavure.ai.